Tj717/Animated-Feature-Films-Map/README.md

 <img src="assets/guide/guide4.png"  width="800" height="400">
 <hr>
 Lastly, the side panel will occasionally not load or other problems might occur that makes the map mess up.
 Refreshing the page can usually resolve the problem.
-If that's doesn't work, please contact me or create an <a href="https://github.com/Tj717/Animated-Feature-Films-Map/issues">Issue</a> on this GitHub repo.
+If that's doesn't work, please contact me or create an <a href="https://github.com/Tj717/Animated-Feature-Films-Map/issues">Issue</a> in this GitHub repo.
 <hr>

 ## Acknowledgements